Chalarangelo/30-seconds-of-code/blog_posts/javascript-switch-object.md

 cover: blog_images/rocky-lake.jpg
 excerpt: JavaScript's `switch` statement often feels hard to remember and a little bit out of place.
 Maybe it's time to use object literals, instead.
 firstSeen: 2021-04-01T12:00:00+03:00
-lastUpdated: 2021-06-12T19:30:41+03:00
+lastUpdated: 2021-11-07T16:34:37+03:00
 ---

 JavaScript's `switch` statement is one of the few things I find hard to remember the syntax for (so glad VS Code has autocomplete).
 It also feels a little bit out of place syntactically, as it's the only thing that doesn't use curly braces and you need to remember to `break` for every `case`.
 Moreover, its performance is less than stellar as its control flow is procedural.

-Luckily, JavaScript provides another alternative for most use-cases I can think of for `switch` statements - object literals.
-The idea is to define an object with a key for each `case` you would have in a `switch` statement, then access its value directly using the expression you would pass to the `switch` statement.
+Luckily, JavaScript's object literals are a pretty good alternative for most `switch` statement use-cases I can think of.
+The idea is to define an object with a key for each `case` you would have in a `switch` statement.
+Then you can access its value directly using the expression you would pass to the `switch` statement.

 ```js
 let fruit = 'oranges';